Verb is a word that characteristically is the grammatical center of a predicate and expresses an act, occurrence, or mode of being.

 varieties of verbal modifications.

-The Latin grammarians have divided the verbal forms into two classes:
+the verbal forms into two classes:

 1. Verba finita, or personally